 Youngsters will be more likely to smoke cigarettes if their parents and teachers and "good examples" do.
-Please be a good example" and don't smoke, says the American Canopponents, a player filling these requirements must have the
+Please be a "good example" and don't smoke, says the American Canopponents. a player filling these requirements must have the will to win.
 Although size, power and speed are attributes to every player, he must also learn the fundamental game skills.